 A person with this condition may have the following options:

 - using topical creams for skin symptoms

 - using saline sprays for a dry nose or eye drops for eyes

 Cervical dysplasia treatment

-- Laser surgery - lasers are used to destroy abnormal cervical tissues
+- laser surgery to destroy abnormal cervical tissue

-- Cryocauterization - using extremely cold temperatures to destroy abnormal cells
+- cryocauterization, which uses extremely cold temperatures to destroy abnormal cells

-- Loop electrosurgical excision (LEEP) - a thin loop wire scrapes away visible abnormal cells in the cervix
+- loop electrosurgical excision (LEEP), in which a doctor uses a thin loop wire to scrape away visible abnormal cells in the cervix

 The person should discuss how each option might affect their fertility, and ways to resolve this problem if they still hope to have children in the future.
 This could include freezing eggs.

 Stem cell transplant is the only available treatment for MDS.